Bespoke bridal jewellery in New Zealand: the Miozuki guide

 |---|---|---|

-| Initial conversation | You describe the piece (stone choice, setting style, any sketches or inspiration).
+| Initial conversation | You describe the piece by email, phone, or video call.
+Appointments can be booked online through the site.
 I listen for the feeling you want, not just the spec. | Think about what calls to you.
 Bring images if they help.
 Be ready to talk about your daily life, not just aesthetics. |

-| Design and quote | I sketch the design, choose how the stone will sit, consider how it'll wear in your lifestyle.
-You receive a visual and a price. | Review the design, ask questions, share what feels right or what might change.
+| Design and CAD | I sketch the design and create a CAD render showing how the stone will sit and how it'll wear in your lifestyle.
+You receive the computer-generated design to review and a quote. | Review the design, ask questions, share what feels right or what might change.
 No pressure to commit yet. |

-| Confirmation and deposit | Once you approve, a deposit secures your commission. | Transfer the deposit. |
+| Confirmation and payment | Once you approve the design, full payment is required to secure your commission. | Transfer the full payment. |

 | Crafting begins | Your piece is handmade from start to finish.
 Stone is set, metal is finished, quality checked. | Wait, knowing every day moves you closer to something made just for you.
 You can request progress updates. |